wintere/introhpc-archive/advanced-slurm/lesson.md

 simply running the same single-threaded code on a processor with a faster clock speed.

-We recommend using constraints when your job *must* run on specific hardware.
+We recommend using constraints *only* when your job *must* run on specific hardware.

 ## Slurm Pipelines